“In the beginning was the Word.” (John 1:1)

 Joy-filled leadership in sharing the gospel gets challenging at times.
 Jesus understood this when he sent out the disciples two by two.
 Before you begin your first session, reach out to connect with at least on parish catechetical leader from another community.

-Resources available to you might involve a neighboring DRE, a diocesan group of faith formation leaders, and national organizations like the National Association of Parish Catechetical Directs (NPCD).
+Resources available to you might involve a neighboring DRE, a diocesan group of faith formation leaders, and national catechetical organizations.
 If the local parish also sponsors a Catholic school, be sure to include the principal in your network so you can support each other.

 As you begin another year, keep yourself and all involved in conversation with the Word of God to sustain the joy that is a sign of the Holy Spirit at work.